A no-fluff breakdown of the

 Before You Buy: Watch Out For These

-- Assuming warmer weather performance holds in the cold.
-CO2-powered launchers lose velocity in cold temperatures.
+- Assuming warmer-weather performance holds up in the cold.
+CO₂-powered launchers lose velocity in cold temperatures.
 This is a physics reality, not a

 Byrna -specific defect.
-Factor your climate into how you carry and store the launcher. - Expecting firearm-level precision at range.
+Factor your climate into how you carry, store, and train with the launcher. - Expecting firearm-level precision at range.
 The

 Byrna SD is optimized for close-range deterrence.
-It’s not a precision tool at 30+ feet.
-Training at realistic defensive distances gives you an honest read on what it can do. - Overlooking the ammo ecosystem.
+It is not a precision tool at extended distances.
+Training at realistic defensive distances gives you a much better understanding of what it can actually do. - Overlooking the ammo ecosystem.
 The

 What We Looked For

 Evaluating a less-lethal launcher requires a different lens than evaluating a firearm.
-The criteria that matter here are built around real deterrence, practical carry, and the full cost of ownership — not benchmark specs in isolation.
+The criteria that matter here are built around deterrence, reliability, ease of use, legal practicality, and total cost of ownership — not raw velocity alone.

 Full Byrna SD Specs